Overview

 Endpoint Configuration

-When creating an endpoint, you’ll need to provide:
+When creating an endpoint, you’ll need to provide:- Name: A descriptive name for your endpoint

 - URL: The full URL of your API endpoint